-In the case of DH Lepper Trust Piggery monitoring programme, it is proposed that for the 2017-2018 period, monitoring continues as set out in the 2016-2017 compliance monitoring programme except where noted in the recommendations
+In the case of DH Lepper Trust Piggery monitoring programme, it is proposed that for the 2018-2019 period, monitoring continues as set out in the 2017-2018 compliance monitoring programme except where noted in the recommendations

-With the commencement of irrigation to land in 2017-2018, provision is made for additional inspection, should a problem arise with odour.
-Also, given that the conditions on consent 0715-4 impose limits on nitrogen and potassium loadings on irrigation areas, those components in the effluent shall be monitored.
+With the commencement of irrigation to land in 2018-2019, provision is made for additional inspection, should a problem arise with odour.
+As the conditions on consent 0715-4.1 impose limits on nitrogen and potassium loadings on irrigation areas, those components in the effluent shall be monitored in 2018-2019.

-The frequency of sampling the discharge to Waiongana Stream, at tri-annual, is high in comparison to similar discharges in the region.
-Considering the reducing volume of discharge to the stream, and the difficulty in coordinating sampling when discharges are sporadic and often of short duration, the frequency of sampling can be reduced to biannual.
+The frequency of sampling the discharge to Waiongana Stream, is high in comparison to similar discharges in the region.
+It is recommended that, the frequency of sampling can be reduced to biannual.

-It should be noted that the proposed programme represents a reasonable and risk-based level of monitoring for the site(s) in question.
-The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2017-2018.
+It should be noted that the proposed programme represents a reasonable and risk-based level of monitoring for the site in question.
+The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2018-2019.